dattalab/pyparticles/notes.md

 # TODO #
-* numerical stability; how does sigma\_n become non-symmetric?
+* test parameters more, is rescaling not correct?
-* AR pass getitem
+* slippery
-* draw tracked trajectories! store with particle (track), include states, draw 5 most probable
+* numerical stability; how does sigma\_n become non-symmetric? normalize!
-    - is it getting the state labeling correct? all else is gravy
+* particle printing
 * GPU implementation of naive momentum particles

 # Thinking #